 On behalf of the Board of Directors, I would like to express our appreciation for your continued interest in the affairs of the Company.
 We look forward to seeing you at the Annual Meeting.

 Sincerely,

--s- Lawrence D. Kingsley LAWRENCE D. KINGSLEY Chairman of the Board, President and Chief Executive Officer
+LAWRENCE D. KINGSLEY Chairman of the Board, President and Chief Executive Officer

 IDEX CORPORATION